animoto/platform_engineer_interview/README.md

 >
 > **Service**: Sure.
 Please count the frequency of the words in "The quick brown fox jumped over the lazy dog" but please ignore the words "the" and "dog".
 >
-> **Client**: Ok, here are my results: "quick" appeared once, "brown" appeared once, "fox" appeared once, "jumped" appeared once, "over" appeared once, "lazy" appeared once, and "the" appeared twice.
+> **Client**: Ok, the original text was "The quick brown fox jumped over the lazy dog" and in this text, ignoring the words  "the" and "dog", "quick" appeared once, "brown" appeared once, "fox" appeared once, "jumped" appeared once, "over" appeared once, "lazy" appeared once, and "the" appeared twice.
 >
-> **Service**: Hmm, looks like some of the counts are not what I'd expect.
+> **Service**: Sorry, that's wrong.
+Nice try space troll.
 >
-> **Client**: Opps, I included "the" when you told me not to.
-Here are the counts again ... *[omitted]*
+> **Client**: Oops, what I meant was the original text was "The quick brown fox jumped over the lazy dog" and in this text, ignoring the words  "the" and "dog", "quick" appeared once, "brown" appeared once, "fox" appeared once, "jumped" appeared once, "over" appeared once, and "lazy" appeared once.
 >
 > **Service**: Looks great.